argoproj/argo-events/docs/setup/minio.md

 ## Setup

-1. Make sure to have minio server deployed and reachable to the gateway.
+1. Make sure to have minio server deployed and reachable from the gateway.
 More info on minio server setup is available at https://github.com/minio/minio/blob/master/docs/orchestration/kubernetes/k8s-yaml.md.

 2. Install gateway in the `argo-events` namespace using following command,